Bolton South East

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes which incorporated the community of Walkden in the City of Salford.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was subject to boundary changes which incorporated the community of Walkden in the City of Salford.
 As a consequence, it was replaced with the constituency of Bolton South and Walkden, which was first contested at the 2024 general election.

 Constituency profile

 The seat covered the southern part of Bolton town and its suburbs around the M61 motorway.
 Towns such as Farnworth and Kearsley are former mining areas.
 Residents were generally poorer than the UK average, though the Hulton ward is more Conservative, and there were smaller villages and suburban areas such as Ringley, as well as green spaces such as the 750-acre Moses Gate Country Park.

 Boundaries

 1983–2010: The Metropolitan Borough of Bolton wards of Burnden, Daubhill, Derby, Farnworth, Harper Green, Kearsley, and Little Lever.

 2010–2024: The Metropolitan Borough of Bolton wards of Farnworth, Great Lever, Harper Green, Hulton, Kearsley, Little Lever and Darcy Lever, and Rumworth.

 Following a boundary reorganization in the early 1980s, parts of the former constituencies of Bolton East and Farnworth were combined to create this constituency, with effect from the 1983 general election.